 13 Nov Movement As Medicine

-We have heard it a bunch of times and from different sources “movement is life”.
+“Movement is life!” – we’ve heard it a bunch of times and from different sources.
 Without movement we grow old faster, lose viral functions and become more susceptible to various illnesses.
 I always say that if I can only make a pill out of movement, it would be the most effective medicine in the world, but unfortunately, there is no pill replacing our body’s moves.

 First, movement has mental health benefits.
 Any exercise improves mood.
 During, and immediately after the exercise the brain releases endorphins.
 This creates a feeling of euphoric happiness.
 Exercise also stimulates the release of brain chemicals, neurotransmitters that regulate the mood: dopamine, norepinephrine and serotonin, and of course exercise reduces stress by regulating stress hormones such as adrenaline and cortisol.
 Have you tried to go for a long walk while feeling blue?
 If you did, you know how much better you feel once you get the blood flow going.